Learning Spatial Features from Audio-Visual Correspondence in Egocentric Videos: Task-specific backbones

 \subsection{Model architecture and training details}

-In addition to the provided details in main Sec.~\ref{sec:asd}, we provide here extra model architecture and training details for both pretraining and finetuning on downstream tasks, for reproducibility.
+In addition to the provided details in {Sec.~\ref{sec:training},~\ref{sec:main_asd} and~\ref{sec:main_sad} in} main, we provide here extra model architecture and training details for both pretraining and finetuning on downstream tasks, for reproducibility.
 We perform all training using 8 NVIDIA Tesla V100 SXM2 GPUs.
 We will release all code and data.